- Contacts and locations

 People can also use the Disability Discrimination Act if they are harassed because of disability.

-The Aged care complaints scheme can be used for people residing in aged care services.
+The Aged Care Quality and Safety Commission can be used for people residing in aged care services.

 Practical services are available to help with principle 7

-The Department for Communities and Social Inclusion (DCSI) provides for people to give us feedback of all kinds – including complaints.
+The Department of Human Services (DHS) provides for people to give us feedback of all kinds – including complaints.
 People can provide feedback:

 - by printing, completing and mailing a reply-paid client feedback form to us